Konamiman/M80dotNet/README.md

 Additionally to passing wrapper command line arguments directly when running the applications, you can use environment variables for that too.
 There are four of these: `X80_COMMAND_LINE` applies to all three applications; `M80_COMMAND_LINE`, `L80_COMMAND_LINE` and `LIB80_COMMAND_LINE` are application-specific.

-For example, if you want to permanently disable color console output and enable the execution time information, you can do `set X80_COMMAND_LINE=-na -t`.
+For example, if you want to permanently disable color console output and enable the execution time information in all three applications, you can do `set X80_COMMAND_LINE=-na -t`.

 Arguments specified directly in the command line have precedence over those specified in application-specific environment items; and these in turn have precedence over those specified via `X80_COMMAND_LINE`.

+## Exit codes

+Upon termination the applications will return one of the following exit codes:

+* 0: Success (or the application was run without arguments an help has been displayed)
+* 1: Warnings were displayed (for M80 only).
+The process completed but the generated object file might be incorrect.
+Example: unterminated conditional assembly block.
+* 2: Errors were encountered (for M80 and L80 only).
+The process completed but the generated file is incorrect.
+Example: unknown symbol found.
+* 3: A fatal error aborted the process and no files were generated whatsoever.
+Examples: file not found, unknown command.
+This is also the error code that will be returned in case of unexpected error thrown by the wrapper.

+When running in interactive mode the applications will terminate when pressing CTRL+C or when issuing the appropriate exit command (as defined in the applications manual), the exit code is undefined in this case.

 # Developing